ayushpoddar/my-personal-site/content/posts/using-git-config.md

 title: "Getting started with git-config"
 date: 2023-08-05T01:16:11+05:30
 author: 'Ayush Poddar'
-tags: ['shorts', 'git', 'programming']
+tags: ['git', 'programming']
 keywords: ['git', 'configuration', 'git config']
 description: "How does Git manage configurations?
 What are the CLI flags provided by git-config to help you manage your configurations?"
-showToc: false
+showToc: true
 showReadingTime: true
 hideComments: true
 enableAnimation: false